daysie0917/yourseoulmate/_posts/2019-12-20-The-combination-of-ironworks-and-artist-space,-Munrae-dong.md

   - picnicset
 description: The seoul local people often go to han-river for multiple purposes.
 For example, riding a bycicle, chilling with friends munching chicken and beer, kayaking on rivers, enjoying the river scenery.
 So the han-river goes into everyday life of seoul local people.
 ---

-# The best place to be comforted by cool breeze, Ttukseom Han River Park

 ![Ttukseom](/img1/03/dd3.jpg)